Key Takeaways 📈

 Social media platforms like Brandwatch, Pulsar, Synthesio, Talkwalker, and Netbase have come a long way, integrating audience analytics, natural language processing (NLP), AI, machine learning, and linguistic text analysis to decipher social media conversations.

-Social intelligence is still common practice today.
-While there is value in this approach, a target audience analysis provides more in-depth research enabling marketers to make data-driven marketing decisions.
+Social and narrative intelligence is still a common practice today.
+While there is value in this approach, a target audience analysis provides more in-depth research, enabling marketers to make data-driven marketing decisions.

 Marketers can be laser-focused when planning marketing and communications programs that deliver ROI and business value by segmenting and clustering specific audiences into smaller groups.

 Using Audience Analysis to Create Buyer Personas

 As mentioned, the buyer’s journey is complex, and building an audience persona from intuition is a thing of the past.
 While it may seem convenient to download a template from Hubspot, customize it to your brand identity and fill in the blanks.
 Audience Personas that are not backed by data don’t work.
 They may look good on a slide, but they won’t get you the expected results.

 Target audience analysis and persona creation give marketers the actionable insights they need to create data-driven content marketing programs that deliver real business value and make an impact.

 The insights here are just scratching the surface.
 This audience analysis example is just one snapshot in time, but there are some important aspects to discuss.
 We have already discussed top media affinities and purchase factors in the above examples.
 Her name, age, occupation, location, and marital status are examples, but all other data is real.

 I want to spend just a few moments talking about topical relevance.
 Every audience analysis should include some type of conversation data as an output.
 Conversation data will help narrow down the topics most relevant to a specific audience.
 In this example, we are looking at an audience persona representing a larger audience of CIOs.